 H-1B Visa Application

-Once the above processes have been completed and approved, you (the beneficiary) can now apply for an H-1B visa with the U.S. Department of States (DOS) at a U.S. consulate or embassy in your country of residence.
+Once the above processes have been completed and approved, you (the beneficiary) can now apply for an H-1B visa with the U.S. Department of State (DOS) at a U.S. consulate or embassy in your country of residence.
 The processing for all these different stages usually takes several months to complete.

-When is the H-1B Premium Processing Service Needed?
+When H-1B Premium Processing Time Matters

 If the request isn’t granted after the 15 days, a refund of the filing fee will be made.
 In a situation where the application requires the submission of additional evidence or a response to a notice of intent is denied, the USCIS will notify the petitioner.
 In this case, a new 15 calendar day period will begin once the USCIS receives a complete response to the request for evidence.